pocket-playlab/optimus-prime/README.md

 container using the `volume_from` directive.
 This allows us to persist any gems installed in the development container.

-2. To run the _boot2docker VM_ and _docker-compose_ automatically use:
+2. To run the _boot2docker VM_ and _docker-compose_ automatically, use:
  `./bin/docker-run`.
 By default the container will execute the `bin/optimus` script with no argument then exit.